Southport is a Town in the county of Merseyside.

 There are great places to visit near Southport including some great towns, lakes, woodlands, parks, old mines, hills, historic buildings, historic monuments, cities, rivers and streams, gardens, shopping centres, airports, beaches, nature reserves, villages, islands, country parks and canals.

-The area around Southport features a number of interesting towns including St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.
+Towns to visit near Southport include St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.

-The area close to Southport boasts some of the best cities including Liverpool.
+The area close to Southport boasts some of the best shopping centres including Liverpool One.

 Southport History